The Best Backpacking Stoves of 2017

 Top Pick For Expeditions

 The MSR Whisperlite is the original gangster of the liquid fuel stove world.
 This tried and true workhorse of a stove is near and dear to many adventurer's hearts.
 This same model has been on the market for over 25 years with few modifications because it works so well.
 We love that it is simple, reliable, and easy to repair in the field.
 While it's not as light or small as a canister stove our testers still reach for the Whisperlite for any multi-day adventure that involves melting snow for a group and feel confident that it will work for us in the toughest conditions.
 It requires savviness to simmer - more than other liquid fuel stoves, like the MSR Dragonfly and Primus Omnilite Ti, but cooking delicate meals is still do-able.
 It is much quieter than other liquid fuel stoves, hence its name — so conversations in the kitchen are possible.
+If you're planning to use this stove internationally, check out the Whisperlite International for superior compatibility.

 Difficult to simmer